-You are provided with a number of tools to aid the state in its goal to catch criminals.You must place cameras in tenants apartments, snoop through keyholes and break in when they’re not home.
-The gameplay is tense; you never know if you’ll get caught or when the tenant will be back.
-Fortunately, a good deal of the stress is taken off once you get security cameras placed in their rooms.
+There are a number of tools to aid the state in its goal to catch criminals.
+Cameras in tenants apartments, snoop through keyholes and break in when they’re not home.
+The gameplay is tense; it’s hard to know the tenant will be back to their apartment.
+Fortunately, a good deal of the stress is taken off once security cameras get placed in their rooms.

 The art style and graphics of Beholder drive the dystopian message home.
 What stuck out the most to me are the character models.
 Characters are portrayed as shadows, indicating that everyone in this nation has been stripped of their individuality in public and private life.
-The totalitarian government seemingly has complete control over its people and that is made clear via the character’s appearance.
+The totalitarian government seemingly has complete control over its people and made clear via the character’s appearance.

-Beholder is available on Steam for $9.99.
+Beholder is available on Steam.

 The product, Beholder, was given to us by publisher Alawar Premium.
 This does not affect the outcome or final score of the review.